 - 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and an unmodified opinion was issued on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
 The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over financial reporting. - 3.
-The audit disclosed no instances of noncompliance which are material to the financial statements. - 4.
+The audit disclosed no instances of noncompliance which were material to the financial statements. - 4.
 The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over major programs. - 5.
-An unmodified opinion report was issued on the compliance of major programs. - 6.
-The audit disclosed no audit findings which are required to be reported under The Uniform Guidance, 2 CFR 200.51(a). - 7.
-Programs determined to be major are the COVID-19 Education Stabilization Fund-ESSER/CARES Act Programs (84.425D, 84.425U), which were not clustered in determination. - 8.
+An unmodified opinion report was issued on the compliance for major programs in conformity with the regulatory basis of accounting. - 6.
+The audit disclosed no audit findings which are required to be reported under Uniform Guidance, 2 CFR 200.51(a). - 7.
+Programs determined to be major are the COVID-19 Education Stabilization Fund-CARES/ESSER/ARP Programs (84.425D, 84.425U) which were not clustered in determination. - 8.
 The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
-The auditee was determined not to be a low-risk auditee. - Section 2 Findings relating to the financial statements required to be reported in accordance with GAGAS:
+The auditee was determined not to be a low-risk auditee.

+Section 2 - Findings relating to the financial statements required to be reported in accordance with GAGAS: